tolarewaju3/codelikethewind/5g-streaming/README.md

       memory: 2048m
       cpu: 1
 ```
-We’ll also create a route so we can access the Flink deployment.
-On the right hand menu, click Networking → Routes. **Click Create route.** Change to the YAML view, and replace everything in the editor with the configuration below.
+We’ll also **create a route** so we can access the Flink deployment.
+On the right hand menu, click Networking → Routes.
+Click `Create route`, change to the YAML view, and replace everything in the editor with the configuration below.

 ```
 kind: Route